Adopting a vegetarian diet means avoiding meat, fish, poultry, and other products containing these ingredients, like gelatin or rennet.

 Incorporating nuts, seeds, and legumes into a vegetarian diet is a great way to provide essential nutrients.

-If lactose intolerance is a concern, then vegetarians can choose to eat goat cheese or sheep cheese like feta, as these are usually better tolerated by the body because of the lower levels of lactose.
+If lactose intolerance is a concern, vegetarians can choose to eat goat cheese or sheep cheese like feta, as these are usually better tolerated by the body because of the lower levels of lactose.

 6. Plant Meat